 - What qualifies as a HIPAA violation

-- What happens after the complaint is submitted
+- What happens after you file

 HIPAA: Background Information